Recording teaching materials

-- Chunk contents into a short and manageable size.
+- Chunk contents into a short, manageable sizes.
 Consider a series of short videos that cover key concepts.

-- Using a script can help you talk more clearly, slowly and to the point at hand.
+- Use a script to help you communicate clearly, slowly and to the point.

-- Slow down your speech, enunciate, speak clearly and with the microphone well positioned near your mouth.
+- Slow down your speech, enunciate, speak clearly and position the microphone near your mouth.

-- Consider the environment you are recording from (external noise, background wall that will be captured in your recording).
+- Consider the environment you are recording from – external noise and that photo of your family in the background will be captured in your recording.

-- If you are unfamiliar with recording or using the equipment, it is recommended that you test before you record to minimise the risk of having to re-record.
-It might be good to record and see how you look from the viewer’s point of view.
+- If you are unfamiliar with using the software or equipment, we recommended that you test before you record to minimise the risk of having to re-record.
+It might also be good to record yourself and see how you look to the viewer.

 Provide a transcript for accessibility